 Kinova Robotic Arm

 The “Robotics Analysis and Synthesis” course introduces coordinate transformations, kinematics/dynamics modeling, control system design, and path/trajectory planning of robotic arms.
-A state-of-the-art robotic arm, the Kinova arm, provides students a versatile and safe robotic platform to explore and validate the robotics knowledge learned from the classroom.
-The Kinova arm has 7 joints and a 3-finger robotic hand, which is adaptable for varying levels of expertise to test and perform simple or complex grasping and manipulation tasks.
+Three state-of-the-art robotic arms, the UR5e robotic arms, provide students a versatile and safe robotic platform to explore and validate the robotics knowledge learned from the classroom.
+The UR5e arm has 6 joints and a 2-finger robotic gripper, which is adaptable for varying levels of expertise to test and perform simple or complex grasping and manipulation tasks.
 In addition, the course also utilizes ROS (Robot Operating System) to implement simulations and control of a robotic arm.

-Hardware The Kinova robotic arm Software ROS (Robot Operating System), MatLab
+Hardware The UR5e robotic arm Software ROS (Robot Operating System), MatLab

 Dale Heatherington Mechatronics Lab